OFA-Sys/Ditto/README.md

 ![image](./figs/main.png)

+## Update in downloading

+If you are facing a LFS issue when downloading our data, please feel free to use this shared link [ditto data](http://ofasys-wlcb.oss-cn-wulanchabu.aliyuncs.com/lukeming.lkm/public/ditto_data.zip)

 ## WikiRoleEval

 We present an automatic, reproducible evaluation for the role-play capabilities of LLMs, as the efficient evaluation for open-ended problems, such as role-play, is significantly understudied.
 This work proposes an objective assessment instead of previous preference annotations to evaluate basic role-play capabilities.
 We first design three core metrics for role-play and implement a trustworthy evaluation recipe for each based on “LLMs as Judges.”